Volkswagen Jetta extended warranty coverage

 For an extended warranty on your Volkswagen Jetta, you have two options:

-Volkswagen Drive Easy Vehicle Service Protection plan
+Volkswagen Drive Easy Vehicle Service Protection Plans

-The official Volkswagen extended warranty, Volkswagen Drive Easy Vehicle Service Protection, offers extended warranty coverage for up to 10 years or up to 150,000 miles.
-It comes in three plan options: Powertrain, Gold and Platinum.
-You’ll also get benefits like roadside assistance, towing reimbursement, rental car reimbursement and trip interruption coverage.
+The official Volkswagen extended warranty, Volkswagen Drive Easy Vehicle Service Protection, offers coverage for up to 10 years or 150,000 miles.
+It comes in three plan options: Powertrain (covers the engine and drivetrain), Gold (covers the major systems) and Platinum (covers nearly all vehicle components).

 Third-party extended warranty plan